25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

-This trigger, trg_AfterInsertOrder, automatically logs order creation events.
-After a new order is inserted into the Orders table, it captures the order ID and amount.
-It then calls a stored procedure, usp_LogEvent, to record the order insertion details in a log.
-Furthermore, it calls a function, fn_GetOrderWithTax, to calculate the order total including tax, and logs this calculated amount via the same stored procedure.
-This ensures that all new order creation events are logged, providing an audit trail and facilitating order tracking and analysis.
+This trigger, trg_AfterInsertOrder, automatically logs events whenever a new order is added to the Orders table.
+Specifically, it records the insertion of a new order, including its ID and amount, via a stored procedure call (usp_LogEvent).
+Furthermore, it calculates the order total including tax using a user-defined function (fn_GetOrderWithTax) and logs this calculated value using the same stored procedure.
+This ensures that all new order insertions are tracked in a central log, providing an audit trail and potentially supporting business intelligence reporting.

 ---